Pal's

 In 2001, Pal's won the Malcolm Baldrige National Quality Award, becoming the first restaurant company to receive the award.

 Organizational culture

 The organization is often studied by competition and used as a case study for Industrial/Organizational Psychologists.
-This is per the company's unique organizational culture, with training that includes pop quizzes and over 200 hours of training for employees, which results in significantly low turnover for the industry.
+This is per the company's unique organizational culture, with training that includes pop quizzes, flashcards, and over 200 hours of training for employees, which results in significantly low turnover for the industry.

 Aesthetics

-Pal's drive-throughs are recognized by their novelty architecture in the form of large replicas of food items placed on the roof.
+Pal's drive-thrus are recognized by their novelty architecture in the form of large replicas of food items placed on the roof.
 Added in 1985, these were designed by California artists Karen and Tony Barone.
 In addition to the novelty architecture, the buildings are typically painted a bright, cyan blue color, which adds to the visual distinction.